-Before you can start to use the new capabilities of the AutoCAD[®] 2017 software, you must become familiar with the basics.
+Before you can start to use the new capabilities of the AutoCAD® 2018 software, you must become familiar with the basics.
 If you're completely new to AutoCAD, you'll want to read this first chapter carefully.
 It introduces you to many basic operations of AutoCAD, such as opening and closing files, getting a close-up look at part of a drawing, and changing a drawing.
 If you're familiar with earlier versions of AutoCAD, you should review this chapter anyway to get acquainted with the features that you haven't already used.

 Autodesk releases new versions of AutoCAD every year.
 Part of this strategy is to introduce improvements that focus on a particular category of features.
-AutoCAD 2017 offers updates that cover a wide range of features.
-Many of the more commonly used dialog boxes are now resizable or have been enlarged to show more information.
-Improvements have been made to the display quality of 2D drawings as well as performance enhancements for both 2D drawings and 3D models.
-New printing features support 3D printing.
-PDFs that contain vector drawings can be imported as line drawings.
-Centerline and center marks now have associative editing capabilities.

-Before you begin the exercises in this chapter, make sure that you have loaded the sample files from this book's web page at www.sybex.com/go/masteringautocad2017.
+AutoCAD 2018 offers updates that cover a wide range of features.
+The user interface is easier to customize.
+There are more ways to access drafting and layer settings.
+External references have been revamped to allow easy modification to file paths.
+Font recognition in PDFs has been improved, and display performance has been enhanced.
+Finally, a new 2018 file format has been updated to accommodate these new features.
+Before you begin the exercises in this chapter, make sure that you have loaded the sample files from this book's web page at www.sybex.com/go/masteringautocad2018.
 See the introduction for details.
 If you have purchased the e-book version, please see the introduction for instructions on how to download the sample files.